pbudzyns/ad_toolkit/README.md

 ```

 #### Extras
-`donut` model requires extra dependencies and works only with older
+`donut` model requires extra (deprecated) dependencies and works only with older
 versions of `python` that supports `tensorflow <= 1.15`.
 To install extra
 dependencies use
 ```commandline